 Today, there are several avenues for companies to quickly hire and onboard global talent – outsourcing, appointing an employer of record (EOR), or setting up a global capability center (GCC).
 All of these allow companies to leverage the disproportionate distribution of skilled tech workforces to support business models built upon digitalization, innovation and agility.

 Often, these skill sets are concentrated in parts of the world where many companies don’t have a presence, namely the current and emerging talent markets in India and countries in central and eastern Europe, South America, and Central Asia.

-To develop successful global teams for the long-term, however, it is necessary for companies to discover, access, attract and retain the right talent in a sustainable manner.
+To develop successful globally distributed teams for the long-term, however, it is necessary for companies to discover, access, attract and retain the right talent in a sustainable manner.
 While the traditional outsourcing approach and EOR option allow global teams to get up and running quickly, companies often take a hands-off approach in these models resulting in limited employer-employee engagement.
 GCCs, on the other hand, function as an extension of the parent company, sharing the same business goals, policies, processes and values, which enables employees based in a GCC to be fully integrated into the hiring corporation’s global workforce.

 When hiring and retaining enterprise talent, GCCs are frequently the preferred employer of choice compared with the EOR alternative for several reasons: